JMBehnken/Game_of_Thrones_Recreation_With_Twitter/README.md

 # Attention!
 There is no warranty for duplicated prenames to be mapped to the corresponding surname.
 Detecting the correct mapping from the tweet context is not supported.
-For example mentioning 'Jon'  will be interpreted as 'Jon Stark' [Main character] dropping the possibility of 'Jon Arryn' [Secondary character].
+For example mentioning 'Jon'  will be interpreted as 'Jon Snow' [Main character] dropping the possibility of 'Jon Arryn' [Secondary character].
 Checking the names for consistency is advisable.